-- b.
-Trend An elementary school shall be evaluated on improvement of its average attendance rate.
-Improvement trend is determined by comparing the 2008-2009 attendance rate with the average rate of the three previous years.
-If the school does not have three previous years of data, the previous two years will be used.
-A school shall receive points as follows: - For schools with a 2008-2009 attendance rate of 0%-94.9%, points are earned as follows:
+b.
+Trend -An elementary school shall be evaluated on improvement of its average attendance rate.
+Improvement trend is determined by comparing the 2012-2013 attendance rate with the average rate of the three previous years.
+If the school does not have three previous years of data, two years of data will be used.
+A school shall receive points as follows:

+For schools with a 2012-2013 attendance rate of 0%-94.9%, points are earned as follows: